Philip Spratt

-Early life
+Early life, University and early Communist activity

 Philip Spratt was born in Camberwell on 26 September 1902 to Herbert Spratt, a schoolmaster, and Norah Spratt.
 He was one of five boys.
 His elder brother David Spratt, left boarding school to join the British Army during World War I, and was killed at Passchendaele in 1917.
 Although raised a Baptist, Herbert Spratt later joined the Church of England.
 Philip Spratt's own rejection of religion came early on:

 "By the age of 17 I had a fair knowledge of nineteenth-century physical science, and I read a little on my own in biology.
 On Sunday evenings after church I used to take a fast walk round the neighbourhood, and for some months on these walks I argued with myself about science and religion.
 I decided quite definitely that the religious theory of things was unsound.
 But I remember no 'conflict' or emotion over my rejection of religion.
 I kept it entirely to myself, and I still attended church, and continued to do so till I went to the university."

-University and early communist activity

 Philip Spratt won a university scholarship in 1921 to study mathematics at Downing College, Cambridge.
 He wrote in his memoirs: "But I was in no mood to devote myself to my proper studies, or to associate with the dull dogs who stuck to theirs.
 I dabbled in literature and philosophy and psychology and anthropology."
 He achieved a third-class award for Part I of the mathematics tripos in 1922.

-He joined the Union Society, the University Labour Club and a private discussion society called the Heretics, of which Charles Kay Ogden was president; Frank P. Ramsey, I. A. Richards and Patrick Blackett often attended.
+While at Cambridge, Spratt joined the Union Society, the University Labour Club and a private discussion society called the Heretics, of which Charles Kay Ogden was president; Frank P. Ramsey, I. A. Richards and Patrick Blackett often attended.
 Philip Spratt, Maurice Dobb, John Desmond Bernal, Ivor Montagu, the historian Allen Hutt, A. L. Morton, A. L. Bacharach, Barnet Woolf, and Michael Roberts comprised the tiny handful of Communist Party members at the university at that time.
 Spratt, Woolf and Roberts would sell the Worker's Weekly to railwaymen at the town railway station or canvass the working-class areas of Cambridge.
-Spratt worked, for a while, at the Labour Research Department in the Metropolitan Borough of Deptford, and was a member of the London University Labour Party.
+Spratt worked, for a while, at the Labour Research Department in the Deptford, and was a member of the London University Labour Party.

+Move to India and the India and China booklet trial

-In 1926, at the age of 24, he was asked by Clemens Dutt (the elder brother of Rajani Palme Dutt) to journey to India as a Comintern agent to organise the working of the then nascent Communist Party of India, and in particular to launch a Workers and Peasants' Party as a legal cover for their activities.
+In 1926, at the age of 24, he was asked by Clemens Dutt (the elder brother of Rajani Palme Dutt) to journey to India as a Comintern agent to organise the working of the then nascent Communist Party of India, and in particular to launch a new Workers' and Peasants' Party (WPP) as a legal cover for their activities.
 He was expected to arrange for the infiltration of CPI members into the Congress party, trade unions and youth leagues to obtain leadership of them.
 Spratt was also asked to write a pamphlet on China, urging India to follow the example of the Kuomintang.
 He was accompanied to India by Ben Bradley and Lester Hutchinson.